Is your legacy infrastructure protected against unplanned downtime?

 Solaris offers a wide range of hardware support, but it was primarily optimized for SPARC and x86 servers.
 This can be a drawback for businesses that use other architectures and have limited hardware support.
 Moreover, finding compatible Solaris hardware can be challenging as the IT market is now looking for more diverse platforms.

-In the past few years, the Sun Solaris operating system has faced tough competition from other OS, especially Linux.
+In the past few years, the Sun Solaris Server OS has faced tough competition from other operating systems, especially Linux.
 Due to its open-source nature, Linux has become a popular choice among businesses and is getting widely adopted, diminishing Solaris market competition.
 The decrease in demand has also resulted in fewer updates and patches.

 Here is a list of operating systems that are used as alternatives for the Sun Solaris operating system: